michael-duren/friends-app/README.md

-# A DUMB APP FOR LEARNING PURPOSES
+# Console Application for learning purposes.